Tuition, Fees, and Expenses

 Tuition And Fees

-Students who are not residents of Iowa pay a higher tuition rate each semester.
-Nondegree undergraduate students and noncollegiate students pay the same fees as undergraduates.
-Tuition and fees are assessed in accordance with regulations of the Board of Regents, State of Iowa.
-Information about these regulations is found in this catalog under Admissions and Registrar.
+Tuition and fees are assessed in accordance with regulations established by the Board of Regents, State of Iowa.
+Additional details regarding these regulations are available in the university catalog under Admissions and Registrar.

 Residency Classification for Admission and Tuition Purposes